The St Margaret’s Berwick Grammar's School Council plays a vital role in the educational opportunity and outcomes of all students at the school.

 The School Council

-The School Council is made of up to 10 councilors based on skills and experience in a variety of fields including academia, finance, law, and various building industries.
-Up to four (4) members are appointed, up to five (5) members are elected and one SMS Alumnae representative.
+The School Council is made of up to 10 councillors based on skills and experience in a variety of fields including academia, finance, law, and various building industries.
+Up to four (4) members are elected, up to five (5) members are appointed and one St Margaret’s and Berwick Grammar School Past Students’ Association representative.

 The Council has established committees and working groups which are advisory bodies to the Council.
 They report regularly at School Council meetings and provide advice and make recommendations to the School Council, which has the final responsibility for decisions.